rundeck/docs/docs/manual/notifications/jenkins.md

 ![Jenkins Notification - Configuration](~@assets/img/jenkins-notification.png)

 - **Jenkins URL**
-: This the URL for your Jenkins account. (i.e. http://localhost:8080)
+: This the URL for the Jenkins account. (i.e. http://localhost:8080)

 - **User**
 : The user for the account that matches the API token and contains the build to trigger.